prof22/mypikin-privacy-policy/README.md

-# mypikin-privacy-policy
 Privacy Policy for My Pikin

-Effective Date: 27 August, 2025

-My Pikin (“we,” “our,” or “us”) respects your privacy and is committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, store, and protect the information you provide when using our mobile application (“the App”).
+Effective Date: August 27, 2025At My Pikin, we value your trust and are committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, store, and safeguard your information when you use our mobile app (“the App”), designed to help parents track their child’s developmental milestones.1.
+Information We CollectWe collect only the information needed to provide a helpful and secure experience:Child Information: Basic details you provide, such as your child’s name, date of birth, gender, and milestone progress (e.g., developmental checklists or summaries).

-1. Information We Collect

-When you use My Pikin, we may collect the following types of information:

-Child Information: Basic details such as name, date of birth, gender, and milestones.

-User Information: Your name, email address (if provided), and language preferences.
+User Information: Your name, email address (if provided for account setup or support), and language preferences (English, Yoruba, Igbo, or Hausa).

-Device Information: Non-personal data such as device type, operating system, and app usage patterns.
+Device Information: Non-personal data like device type, operating system, and app usage patterns to improve performance.
+Usage Data: Information on how you interact with features like milestone trackers, tips, or videos.

-2. How We Use Your Information

-We use the information you provide for the following purposes:

-To help you track your child’s growth and milestones.
+2. How We Use Your InformationWe use your information to:Help you track and understand your child’s growth with tools like milestone checklists, tips, and videos.
+Provide personalized activities to support your child’s development.

-To sync your data securely to the cloud so your records are backed up and accessible across devices.
+Enable secure cloud backups so your data is safe and accessible across your devices.

-To provide personalized tips and activities for supporting child development.

-To send reminders for doctor’s visits and screenings (if you enable notifications).
+Send optional reminders for doctor’s visits or screenings (if you enable notifications).

-To improve our services and user experience.

-3. Data Storage and Security

-Your data is stored securely in the cloud with industry-standard encryption.
+Improve the App’s features and user experience based on usage patterns.

+My Pikin is an educational tool for parents and does not provide medical diagnoses or professional health advice.
+Always consult a healthcare professional for medical concerns.3.
+Data Storage and SecurityYour data is stored securely using industry-standard encryption in the cloud.
-We do not sell or share your personal information with third parties for marketing.
+We do not sell, rent, or share your personal information with third parties for marketing purposes.

-Only authorized personnel have access to manage system-level data.

-4. Sharing of Information

-We do not share personal information with third parties except:
+Access to your data is limited to authorized personnel for system maintenance and support.

+4. Sharing of InformationWe only share your information when:You explicitly consent, such as sharing a milestone summary with a doctor, caregiver, or family member via the App’s sharing feature.
-When required by law or legal processes.
+Required by law or to comply with legal processes (e.g., court orders).

-With your explicit consent (e.g., sharing milestone summaries with a doctor).

-5. Children’s Privacy
+Necessary to protect the safety or rights of users or the public.

-The app is designed for parents and caregivers, not for children to use directly.
-We do not knowingly collect data from children under 13 without parental consent.
+Any shared milestone summaries are limited to the data you choose to share (e.g., developmental progress).5.
+Children’s PrivacyMy Pikin is designed for parents and caregivers, not for direct use by children.
+We do not knowingly collect personal data from children under 13 without parental consent.
+Child information (e.g., name, milestones) is provided and managed solely by parents or guardians.6.
+Your RightsYou have control over your data.
+You can:Access, update, or delete your child’s information directly in the App at any time.

-6. Your Rights

-You have the right to:

-Access, update, or delete your child’s information at any time within the app.

-Request deletion of your account and associated data (see below).

-7. Account Deletion

-If you wish to delete your account and all associated data, you can:

-Go to the Settings section in the app and select Delete Account; or

-Contact us at mine4christ@gmail.com
+Request complete data deletion by contacting us at mine4christ@gmail.com.
+Opt out of optional notifications or cloud syncing in the App settings.

+7. Data RetentionWe retain your data only as long as needed to provide the App’s services or as required by law.
+If you delete your account or request data deletion, we will securely remove your personal information from our systems, except where legally required to retain it.
+8. Third-Party Services The App may use third-party services (e.g., cloud storage providers) to support features like data backups.
+These providers are bound by strict agreements to protect your data and comply with applicable privacy laws.
+9. Updates to This PolicyWe may update this Privacy Policy to reflect changes in the App or legal requirements.
+We’ll notify you of significant changes via the App or email.
+The latest version is always available in the App.

+10. Contact UsHave questions or concerns about your privacy or this policy?

+Reach out to us:
+Email: mine4christ@gmail.com
+We’re here to help you feel confident about using My Pikin.